Client area

 A few properties allows to easily discover international addresses and eventually convert their domain name to ASCII, in order to cover specific DNS resolution needs you may have:

-var verifier = new EmailVerifier();
+var engine = new VerificationEngine();

 // ...

-var result = verifier.Verify("george@bücher.ch",
+var result = engine.Run("george@bücher.ch",

 if (result.HasInternationalDomainName)